One way to maximize server hardware is to configure the machine to deliver the best possible performance. You can...

 adjust the BIOS settings to increase server performance.
 However, note that doing so may increase power consumption and cause the server to run at a higher temperature.

-A few disclaimers on BIOS settings
+A disclaimer about server BIOS settings

 Non-uniform memory access